Barbara Stanwyck: Marriages and relationships

 While playing in The Noose, Stanwyck reportedly fell in love with her married co-star Rex Cherryman.
-When Cherryman took ill in early 1928, his doctor advised him to take a sea voyage, so Cherryman set sail for Le Havre intending to continue on to Paris, where he and Stanwyck had arranged to meet.
-While at sea he contracted septic poisoning and died shortly after arriving in France at the age of 31.
+When Cherryman took ill in early 1928, his doctor advised him to take a sea voyage, so Cherryman set sail for Le Havre intending to continue on to Paris, where Stanwyck and he had arranged to meet.
+While at sea, he contracted septic poisoning and died shortly after arriving in France at the age of 31.

 On August 26, 1928, Stanwyck married her Burlesque co-star Frank Fay.
-She and Fay later claimed that they had disliked each other at first, but became close after Cherryman's death.
-Fay was Catholic so Stanwyck converted for their marriage.
+Fay and she later claimed that they had disliked each other at first, but became close after Cherryman's death.
+Fay was Catholic, so Stanwyck converted for their marriage.
 She was reportedly unable to have children, and one biographer alleges the cause of her infertility was a botched abortion at the age of 15 that resulted in complications.
-After moving to Hollywood, the couple adopted a ten-month-old boy on December 5, 1932.
-They named him Dion, later amending the name to Anthony Dion, nicknamed Tony.
+After moving to Hollywood, the couple adopted a boy.
 The marriage was troubled; Fay's successful Broadway career did not translate to the big screen, whereas Stanwyck achieved Hollywood stardom.
 Fay was reportedly physically abusive to Stanwyck, especially when he was inebriated.
-Some claim that the marriage was the basis for dialogue written by William Wellman, a friend of the couple, for A Star Is Born (1937) starring Janet Gaynor and Fredric March.
+Some claim that the marriage was the basis for dialogue written by William Wellman, a friend of the couple's, for A Star Is Born (1937) starring Janet Gaynor and Fredric March.
 The couple divorced on December 30, 1935.
 Stanwyck won custody of their son, whom she raised with a strict, authoritarian hand and demanding expectations.
 Stanwyck and her son became estranged after his childhood, meeting only a few times after he became an adult.
-He died in 2006.
 Wrote Richard Corliss, the child "resembled her in just one respect: both were, effectively, orphans."

 In 1936, while making the film His Brother's Wife (1936), Stanwyck became involved with her co-star, Robert Taylor.
 Rather than a torrid romance, their relationship was more one of mentor and pupil.
 Stanwyck served as support and adviser to the younger Taylor, who had come from a small Nebraska town; she guided his career and acclimated him to the sophisticated Hollywood culture.
 The couple began living together, sparking newspaper reports.
 Stanwyck was hesitant to remarry after the failure of her first marriage, but their 1939 marriage was arranged with the help of Taylor's studio, Metro-Goldwyn-Mayer, a common practice in Hollywood's golden age.
 Louis B. Mayer had insisted that Stanwyck and Taylor marry and went as far as presiding over arrangements at the wedding.
 Stanwyck and Taylor enjoyed time together outdoors during the early years of their marriage and owned acres of prime West Los Angeles property.
 Their large ranch and home in the Mandeville Canyon section of Brentwood, Los Angeles, is still referred to by the locals as "the old Robert Taylor ranch".